ARM-software/arm-trusted-firmware/docs/porting-guide.md

 needs.
 This function is currently invoked in BL2 to pass this information to the next BL image, when LOAD_IMAGE_V2 is enabled.

+### Function : plat_get_stack_protector_canary()
+    Argument : void
+    Return   : u_register_t

+This function returns a random value that is used to initialize the canary used when the stack protector is enabled with ENABLE_STACK_PROTECTOR.
+A predictable value will weaken the protection as the attacker could easily write the right value as part of the attack most of the time.
+Therefore, it should return a true random number.

+Note: For the protection to be effective, the global data need to be placed at a lower address than the stack bases.
+Failure to do so would allow an attacker to overwrite the canary as part of the stack buffer overflow attack.

 ### Function : plat_flush_next_bl_params()

     Argument : void